Article Translations: (Spanish)

 Changes in personality, loss of new developmental abilities (like speaking or walking), and memory loss can happen in more advanced cases.

 A child who shows any of the signs and symptoms of hydrocephalus should see a doctor right away.
-The doctor will do an exam and order diagnostic tests — like ultrasound, CT (computed tomography) scan, or MRI (magnetic resonance imaging) — to get a clear picture of the inside of the brain.

 It's important to treat hydrocephalus right away.
 Untreated hydrocephalus can get worse and cause further problems in the nervous system.